phackt/killswitch/README.md

 **killswitch.sh** - Forces traffic through VPN thanks to UFW.

 You can use this killswitch on your **VPS** to avoid some network leakage if your VPN shuts down.
-It will save your user rules, add the route to keep your remote SSH, set up a DNS server, and allow traffic only to your VPN server.
+It will save your UFW user rules, add the route to keep your remote SSH up, set up a DNS server, and allow traffic only to your VPN server.

 Example:
 ```